Modbus TCP client

 BPC 9102S 16

-• Look at the Settings tab to check and change the default timing parameters for the server connection:
+• Check and change the default timing parameters for the server connection:

 Swap bytes can be activated if necessary